Skip to main content

 About EDGE Genomics

-UNC Educational Pathways to Increase Diversity in GEnomics (EDGE Genomics) is an innovative 2-year summer program that provides training in research skills, career education, and mentoring to a diverse group of undergraduate students, including those from underrepresented and disadvantaged backgrounds, who are interested in careers in genomics.
+UNC EDGE Genomics is an innovative 2-year summer program that provides training in research skills, career education, and mentoring to undergraduate students who are interested in careers in genomics.
 EDGE Genomics is aimed at freshman and sophomore undergraduate students.
+Our goal is to ensure the nation remains a leader in scientific discovery and innovation by training the most innovative and talented next generation of geneticists.

 EDGE Genomics has a unique 2-year program structure.